Illinois Unleashes Police Drones for Event Security

 “As we enter parade and festival season, it’s more pertinent than ever that law enforcement are equipped with the most modern tools and training to keep communities safe,” said Morrison, a Deerfield Democrat.

-The new law, however, broadens these scenarios, including planned special events, non-criminal missions, and infrastructure inspections.
+The new law, however, broadens these scenarios, including planned special events, non-criminal search and rescue missions, and infrastructure inspections.

 Nonetheless, important boundaries remain in place.
 Drones must be unarmed, operated only by law enforcement, and cannot be deployed at political events.